 Remuneration system for the Management Board of Hypoport SE

-The remuneration system for the Management Board of Hypoport SE ('remuneration system') is structured in accordance with relevant statutory requirements and the provisions of the German Corporate Governance Code as amended on 19 December 2019 ('DCGK').
+The remuneration system for the Management Board of Hypoport SE ('remuneration system') is structured in accordance with relevant statutory requirements and the recommendations of the German Corporate Governance Code (DCGK).

 I. Remuneration components and adjustment mechanism